The Land & then Building on it

 The former site a German-American Beer Garden

-The 'Chicago Out' Hotel
+The 'Chicago Out'

-to this Planned Development on Halsted in 2013
+to this planned development on Halsted in 2013

-and it was never developed
+it was never developed

 the developer's staff and community meet